ArturoVano/the-real-chat/README.md

 ## About

-The bild of this proyect is exclusively to practise declarative programming with modern Angular, and touch the surfface of Firebase.
+The build of this proyect is exclusively to practise declarative programming with modern Angular, and touch the surfface of Firebase.

 It uses the Smart and Dumb Components filosophy.